letscontrolit/ESPEasy/docs/source/Rules/HTTPResponseParser.rst

 * ``SendToHTTP`` generates an event with the response of a thingspeak request (https://www.mathworks.com/help/thingspeak/readlastfieldentry.html & https://www.mathworks.com/help/thingspeak/readdata.html)
 * There are two options:

-  1. Get the value of a single field:
+  1. Get the latest value of a single field:

      - Example command:
      	``SendToHTTP,api.thingspeak.com,80,/channels/143789/fields/5/last.csv``